OpenNTI/nti.docs.platform.enduser/releases/2020releases.rst

 Mentions
 ---------

-Mentions allow users to notify an individual, list, or group within a discussion (resource, course community, site community).
-It replaces the previous style of sharing notes within a sharing field, and expands mentions to replies.
+Mentions allow users to notify an individual, list, or group within a discussion (resource, course community, or site community).
+It replaces the previous style of sharing notes within a sharing field, and expands mentions into replies.

 .. image:: images/mentionsnewdesign.png

 **To notify, share, or mention an individual, list, or group,**

-1. Start a new discussion within a resource or community
+1. Start a new discussion within a resource or community.

 .. image:: images/mentionstartnote.png

-2. Keep or remove any default sharing scope by hovering the mouse over the scope and clicking on the “x”
+2. Keep or remove any default sharing scope by hovering the mouse over the scope and clicking on the “x.”
-3. Type the “@” symbol and begin typing in the name/title to search
+3. Type the “@” symbol and begin typing in the name/title to search.

 .. image:: images/mentionsharesearch.png

-4. Select the individual, list, or group with whom you’d like to mention, share, and notify
+4. Select the individual, list, or group with whom you’d like to mention and notify.
+This note will be shared with those you mention.

 .. image:: images/mention.png

-5. Click “Post” once you’ve added your comment
+5. Click “Post” once you’ve added your comment.

 .. image:: images/mentionwithnote.png